HarenaFiantso/Judemy/README.md

 4. Run the application ✅️

 **Access the Judemy API by sending HTTP requests to the appropriate endpoints.
-Use API documentation or tools like Postman to interact with the API.
+Use API documentation or tools like Postman to interact with the API.**
-Visit the frontend repository (link) to access the user interface.**

 # Contributing